SHAREHOLDER ALERT: Levi & Korsinsky Notifies British American Tobacco P.L.C.(BTI) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Korsinsky, LLP notifies investors in British American Tobacco p.l.c. (" British American Tobacco" or the "Company") (NYSE: BTI ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+08, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in British American Tobacco p.l.c. (" British American Tobacco" or the "Company") (NYSE: BTI) of a class action securities lawsuit.

 CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (1) British American Tobacco materially understated the risks and potential likelihood of an impairment to its Premium American Cigarette Brands as a result of various longstanding headwinds and; (2) as a result, defendants' statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.